rauphel/plane-game/proposal.md

 - different biomes
 - biomes/altitude affecting aircraft performance
 - clouds
+- terrain collision

 ### 2: Aircraft
 - more advanced/realistic physics; more accurate lift and drag calculations
 - missiles with locking and tracking
 - accurate modelling of control surfaces
+- simple ui with speed, and coordinates
-- morein ui with fuel and bullet amount etc.
+- more in ui with fuel and bullet amount etc.
 - fuel amount

 ### 3: Enemy Planes